 \subsection{Implementation and Usage}

-To promote the use of bug localization tools, we implement \toolname as a Github App.
-With some simple settings given in the tool homepage (\url{https://github.com/apps/incbl}), Github users can easily install \toolname in their public projects.
-Once \toolname has been installed, it will automatically analyze the codebases and past bug reports.
-Each time when a new issue tagged with `bug' is raised, \toolname updates models incrementally and locates relevant buggy files for this report.
+To promote the use of bug localization tools, we implement \toolname as a GitHub App.
+With some simple settings given in the tool homepage (\url{https://github.com/apps/incbl}), GitHub users can easily install \toolname in their public projects.
+Once \toolname is installed, it will automatically analyze the codebases and past bug reports.
+Each time when a new issue tagged with `bug' is raised, \toolname updates models incrementally and locates relevant buggy files for this issue.
 After files are retrieved, \toolname posts the top 10 most relevant files for the issue so developers can get notified.
-Please refer to our video to see \toolname in action.
+Please refer to our video (https://youtu.be/G4gMuvlJSb0) to see \toolname in action.
 Users can also deploy \toolname locally on their own machines.
 Only a simple Python command is needed to run {\em IncBL}.
 Users just need to specify the path to the codebases under analysis, the path to bug reports, and the path for storage.